joelhawksley/identity/components/slides.md

 ^ At our scale, even a small percentage of users is a large number of people

-^ For those using GitHub in the enterprise, there might be users on older browsers, and we don't want to abandon them either
-^ Allows graceful fallback support for older browsers
+---

+# [fit] Browsers

+^ Since we don't *need* javascript to run our site, we can simply turn if off for older browsers that are hard to maintain compatibility with.

+^ How do we do it?

 ---